etcd-io/website/content/en/docs/v3.6/op-guide/security.md

 If either a client-to-server or peer certificate is supplied the key must also be set.
 All of these configuration options are also available through the environment variables, `ETCD_CA_FILE`, `ETCD_PEER_CA_FILE` and so on.

+**Common options:**

 `--cipher-suites`: Comma-separated list of supported TLS cipher suites between server/client and peers (empty will be auto-populated by Go).

-Available from v3.2.22+, v3.3.7+, and v3.4+.
+`--tls-min-version=<version>` Sets the minimum TLS version supported by etcd.

+`--tls-max-version=<version>` Sets the maximum TLS version supported by etcd.
+If not set the maximum version supported by Go will be used.

 ## Example 1: Client-to-server transport security with HTTPS